 A 3500 or 4500 size reel is the ideal size for pompano.
 With a loose drag, you’ll be able to really feel the fish run, and it holds plenty of line for casting out to where you need to get your baits.

 Best Budget Alternative: KastKing Megatron Spinning Reel

 If you’re wanting a budget option spinning reel for the surf it’s hard to go wrong with the KastKing Megatron.
 It’s CNC machined for precision parts and has just as much drag as the Spinfisher.
 The aluminum-alloy reel won’t rust or corrode in the salty spray.

-Either go for the 3000 or 4000 size Megatron.
-Going for a 5000 or 600 will overpower pompano and take all the fun out of the fight, but going for a 2000 may get you spooled if a bigger species takes your bait.
+Either go for the 3000 or 4000 sizes Megatron.
+Going for a 5000 or 600 will overpower pompano and take all the fun out of the fight, but going for 2000 may get you spooled if a bigger species takes your bait.